pravega/pravega-operator/doc/auth.md

 userpass.txt:  418 bytes
 ```

-3. Then specify the secret names in the `authentication` block and these parameters in the `options` block.
+3. Specify the secret names in the `authentication` block and these parameters in the `options` block.

 ```
 apiVersion: "pravega.pravega.io/v1alpha1"